 - Glaucoma: Diabetics are more likely to develop glaucoma, which occurs when pressure builds in the eye and pinches the blood vessels that carry blood to the retina and optic nerve.
 The risk of glaucoma for both diabetics and non-diabetics increases with age, and the longer someone has diabetes, the greater the chances of developing glaucoma.
 There are various treatments for the condition that improve a person’s vision.

 - Diabetic retinopathy: Multiple types of retinopathy exist and, as with glaucoma, the longer someone has diabetes, the more likely it is that he or she will have some form of retinopathy.
 In addition to the duration of diabetes, risk factors for developing retinopathy include fluctuating blood sugar levels, high blood pressure, and genetics.
 Because people often don’t have any symptoms of retinopathy until the retina is badly damaged, it’s extremely important for diabetics to have regular eye exams.

 The earlier an eye doctor spots any of these conditions, the more effective the treatments can be.
 Our ophthalmologists and optometrists are experienced and provide excellent eye care for people with diabetes.
 Two of our ophthalmologists specialize in treating retinal diseases.

-If you’ve been diagnosed with diabetes, and you are looking for an ophthalmologist, we have 3 NYC locations in Jackson Heights, Jamaica and the Bronx.
+If you’ve been diagnosed with diabetes, and you are looking for an ophthalmologist, we have 5 NYC locations in Jackson Heights, Jamaica, the Bronx, Washington Heights and Brooklyn.
 You can request an appointment using the online form or call us directly at (888) 212-EYES.